 In this city there was so much I wanted to see that I had to stay there three days —Egeria, 4th century AD

 The Urfa area constitutes the deep hinterlands of eastern Turkey, far from the cosmopolitan bustle of Istanbul and the tourist beaches of Marmaris.
-It is here that walkers pass Gobekli Tepe, dubbed the world’s first temple and vastly older even than Stonehenge, revolutionized ideas about religion.
+It is here that walkers pass Gobekli Tepe, dubbed the world’s first temple and vastly older even than Stonehenge, which revolutionized ideas about religion.
 A city walk through Urfa, officially called Sanliurfa (“glorious Urfa”), centers around its Old City market and a calm wondrous pleasure garden surrounding Abraham’s Fish Lakes and his traditional Birth Cave.
 Legends of Abraham abound in this region, where Kurdish, Turkish, Arab and Alevi villages dot the dry plains.
 Here the landscape is found in the wide open sky and in the warm faces of homestay hosts.

 A major site of religious visitation today, the Birth Cave is carved into the base of a mountain.
 According to local Muslim tradition, Abraham was born here, hidden from the pagan King Nimrod.